Simultaneous Machine Translation with Large Language Models: Experiments

 \subsection{Experimental Setup}

-We selected nine language pairs from the MUST-C \cite{DBLP:conf/naacl/GangiCBNT19} dataset, which has been commonly used in the evaluation of the performance of speech and text translation systems.
+\textbf{Data and Evaluation} We selected nine language pairs from the MUST-C~\cite{DBLP:conf/naacl/GangiCBNT19} dataset, which has been commonly used in the evaluation of the performance of speech and text translation systems.
 These nine language pairs all have English as the source language and consist of TED talk speech utterances.
-Each language pair contains between 100k to 200k training samples and over 2,000 test samples.
-During training, the combined training set has a total number of 1.9M samples (with an additional 9000 prefix samples for prefix training).
+Detailed statistics of each language pair can be found in Table \ref{tab:lang_info}.
+During training, the combined training set has a total number of 2M samples with an additional 9000 prefix-to-prefix samples (\S\ref{sec:sft_pfx}) for the SFT+prefix training.
 We used the \texttt{tst-COMMON} test set for evaluation.
-For evaluation metrics, BLEU \cite{DBLP:conf/acl/PapineniRWZ02} is used for evaluating quality and LAAL \cite{DBLP:journals/corr/abs-2206-05807} is used for evaluating latency.
-All evaluations are conducted with the SimulEval toolkit \cite{DBLP:conf/emnlp/MaDWGP20}.
+For evaluation metrics, BLEU~\cite{DBLP:conf/acl/PapineniRWZ02} is used for evaluating quality, and LAAL~\cite{DBLP:journals/corr/abs-2206-05807} is used for evaluating latency.
+All evaluations are conducted with the SimulEval toolkit \cite{DBLP:conf/emnlp/MaDWGP20}, which follows the restriction of IWSLT evaluation \cite{DBLP:conf/iwslt/AgrawalABBBCCCC23} that the committed translation segments are not allowed to be updated.

+\textbf{LLM} We used \texttt{Llama2-7B-chat}\footnote{We choose to use the chat version of \texttt{Llama2} as it has better alignment with human preferences, and is a more realistic fit for a SimulMT use.} as the LLM \cite{DBLP:journals/corr/abs-2307-09288} in the experiments.
+It has been pretrained on 2B of tokens, and with a context length of 4K.
+The reason for choosing the 7B version in the experiment is that the model with this parameter size can perform inference on a single GPU, making it more suitable for real-world use cases.

-We used \texttt{Llama2-7B-chat} as our LLM \cite{DBLP:journals/corr/abs-2307-09288}.
-During SFT, LoRA adapters were configured with $r=64$ and $\alpha=16$, thus having the total trainable parameters to be 33M.
+During SFT, we use LoRA \cite{DBLP:conf/iclr/HuSWALWWC22} to reduce the computation overhead, LoRA adapters were configured with $r=64$ and $\alpha=16$, thus having the total trainable parameters to be 33M.
 We set the learning rate to 2e-4, the batch size to 48, and employed 4-bit quantization.
-A single A100 GPU is used to perform SFT for all settings only for one epoch.
+For all experiments involving an LLM, a single A100 GPU is used.
+SFT is done only for one epoch, except when stated otherwise.

-We established two baseline models: 1) An offline Transformer \cite{DBLP:conf/nips/VaswaniSPUJGKP17} model trained (complete sentence pair training set same with LLM, but with source sentences prepended with a language tag) for 300k step with 16k tokens per batch on 4 A40 GPUs.
-We followed the implementation of \cite{DBLP:conf/iwslt/GuoWWLRWSCYLXLY23} for incremental decoding inference but changed the reading policy proposed in our paper for text input.
-2) A ``wait-k" Transformer \cite{DBLP:conf/acl/MaHXZLZZHLLWW19} with a fixed $k$ set as 5 trained with the same configuration to (1).
-We followed the implementation of \cite{DBLP:conf/iwslt/WangGLQWLSCZTYQ22} for inference.
-To ensure a fair comparison, both baseline models contained 48M parameters, matching the learnable parameter size to LLM's LoRA adapters.